-If you grew up in the wake of James Cameron’s phenomenally successful Titanic film and found yourself sobbing at the doomed relationship of Jack and Rose, you might have wondered (after drying your tears, of course), if ocean liners like Titanic still exist?
+If you grew up in the wake of James Cameron’s phenomenally successful Titanic film and found yourself sobbing at the doomed relationship of Jack and Rose, you might have wondered (after drying your tears, of course), if Ocean Liners like Titanic still exist.

-Luckily for you wannabe Kings and Queens of the world, the answer is yes.
+Luckily for you wannabe Kings and Queens of the world, the answer is Yes.

 Do Ocean Liners Still Exist?

-Ocean Liners do still exist.
-There is only one Ocean Liner still sailing, the RMS Queen Mary 2, who regularly completes transatlantic voyages.
-Ocean liners have fallen out of favour in recent years due to the increase in cruise ships being built, but the experience of sailing on an ocean liner is still enjoyed by many people each year.
+Ocean liners have fallen out of favour in recent years due to the increase in cruise ships being built.
+The experience of sailing on an Ocean Liner is still enjoyed by many people each year though.

 What Makes a Ship an Ocean Liner?

-An ocean liner is designed, engineered, and built specifically for the purpose of crossing the ocean on a set schedule, as would a train, or a bus.
-It might boast similar amenities with cruise ships, but the build is quite different.
+An Ocean Liner is designed, engineered, and built specifically for the purpose of crossing the ocean on a set schedule – similar to how you would make a scheduled train or a bus journey.

 Fun fact: Ocean liners weren’t originally designed just for carrying people.
 The RMS in RMS Titanic stands for “Royal Mail Ship”, indicating that the ship held a license for the (lucrative) transport of mail between England and the United States.